kevinchtsang/kevinchtsang.github.io/_posts/2023-06-08-AAMOS-00-update_june2023.md

 author: "Kevin Tsang"
 # categories: journal
 tags: [project]
-image: AAMOS-00_Facebook2.jpg
+image: AAMOS_logo.png
 ---

-The AAMOS-00 data collection has concluded.
-With the help of our 32 participants across the UK, we collected over 2,500 patient-days of data to form a rich dataset.
+The AAMOS-00 data collection has completed with the help of our 32 participants across the UK.
+Together, we collected over 2,500 patient-days of data between April 2021 and June 2022 to form a rich dataset.

 Supported self-management empowering people with asthma to detect early deterioration and take timely action reduces the risk of asthma attacks.
 Smartphones and smart-monitoring devices coupled with machine learning could enhance self-management by predicting asthma attacks and providing tailored feedback.